To submit command buffers to a queue, call:

 queueis the queue that the command buffers will be submitted to.

 submitCountis the number of elements in the

-pSubmitsis a pointer to an array of VkSubmitInfo structures, each specifying a command buffer submission batch.
+pSubmitsis a pointer to an array of VkSubmitInfo2 structures, each specifying a command buffer submission batch.

 command, with each batch defined by an element of

-Fence and semaphore operations submitted with vkQueueSubmit have additional ordering constraints compared to other submission commands, with dependencies involving previous and subsequent queue operations.
-Information about these additional constraints can be found in the semaphore and fence sections of the synchronization chapter.
+Semaphore operations submitted with vkQueueSubmit2 have additional ordering constraints compared to other submission commands, with dependencies involving previous and subsequent queue operations.
+Information about these additional constraints can be found in the semaphore section of the synchronization chapter.